PaulPloumhans/Image-Processing-API/README.md

 * prettier
 * sharp
 * supertest
+See the file `package.json` for the exact versions used.

 ## Starting the server
 In order to start the server that exposes the API, type